niels-slotboom/notes/Submanifolds.typ

 $
   k(X,Y) = k(Y,X),
 $
-showing that the scalar function $k(X,Y)$, which encodes the magnitude of the extrinsic curvature, is also symmetric.
+showing that the scalar function $k(X,Y)$, which encodes the magnitude of the extrinsic curvature, is symmetric as well.

 === Extrinsic Curvature as Lie Derivative of the Metric In the case that the ambient manifold $cal(M)$ is endowed with a metric-compatible and torsion-free connection $nabla$, and $Sigma$ is a hypersurface foliation of it, one can derive a further identity relating the magnitude factor $k(X,Y)$ of the extrinsic curvature to the Lie derivative $cal(L)_(n^sharp)$ of the metric along the normal flow generated by $n^sharp$.

-To derive this, we begin by expanding
+To derive this, consider $X,Y in Gamma(T Sigma)$.
+We begin by expanding
 $
   (cal(L)_(n^sharp) g)(X,Y) = n^sharp [g(X,Y)] - g([n^sharp,X],Y) - g(X,[n^sharp,Y]),quad X,Y in Gamma(T Sigma),
 $
 where we made use of the fact that $cal(L)$ fulfils a Leibniz rule, that it acts as a directional derivative on scalars, and $cal(L)_X Y =[X,Y]$ on vectors.
 We now treat the individual terms separately.

-For the first term, we may replace the directional with a covariant derivative, which after applying the product rule and metric compatibility yields
+For the first term, we may replace the directional with a covariant derivative since it is acting on a scalar.
+After applying the product rule and metric compatibility, we get
 $
   n^sharp [g(X,Y)] = nabla_(n^sharp) g(X,Y) = g(nabla_(n^sharp)X,Y) + g(X, nabla_(n^sharp) Y).
 $